Version : 10.0

 Please note that using these features will not give you an exact 1:1 look and feel - that's pretty much impossible given the real complexity that Microsoft Word offers as an advanced word processing system.

-The above view of the editor toolbar shows the normally available choices that you can use when styling the content in your article.
-Note that each installation of a website may show slightly different icons in the toolbar.
+The above view of the editor toolbar shows the standard available choices that you can use when styling the content in your article.
+Note that your installation may show slightly different icons in the toolbar.

 Buttons in the toolbar have 3 states - Enabled, Disabled and Active.

-A Disabled button will not respond if clicked and appears as a semi-transparent version of the button.
-A button is disabled when the current action or cursor position is not relevant for that button, for example the Delete Table button:
+A Disabled button will not respond if clicked and appears as a part-transparent version of the button.
+A button is disabled when the current action or cursor position is not possible for that button, for example the Delete Table button:

 will be disabled (greyed out):